 This home is managed by ellecor Holiday Home Management and lovingly maintained by its owners, who live and work in Melbourne but share their time between the city’s hustle and bustle and the calmness and serenity of the Miners Nest.

-I'm happy to answer your questions to ensure the property is a good fit for your needs and can also provide you with a quote as the Stayz calculator is often incorrect.
+I'm happy to answer your questions to ensure the property is a good fit for your needs.

 Follow ellecor on social media for discounts and last minute offers on our properties.

 I look forward to hearing from you, Lauren

 Enter via the front doors to encounter the tram stop themed hall way, complete with W-class tram seat and luggage rack.
 Upon exploration of the home you’ll discover countless vintage nick knacks and relics the hosts have collected over the years.

 Whilst staying at the Miners Nest you won’t find WiFi or a TV in the living room, but what you will find to pass the time are couches and arm chairs to bask in the morning sun whilst relaxing with a magazine and cupboards stocked with board games, an assortment of books and a record player.

 When the sun’s out the newly constructed deck is a great spot to enjoy the leafy garden and listen to the birds and on cooler days, relaxing by the Coonara wood heater with a glass of wine is a must

 The house also features a reverse cycle, wall mounted heating/cooling unit in the main living room.